bmatthias/config-builder/README.md

 Finally, the original value may not always be a String.
 To support this case, the annotation takes a list of possible transformers, and the one with the right source and target types is automatically detected and used.

+##### 3.3 Prevent sensitive data from being logged
+Resolved values are usually logged at debug level.
+If this is not desired, just add the `@DoNotLogValue` annotation to the field containing your sensitive data.

 #### 4. Add JSR validation annotations and/or define a custom validation method
 After an instance of your config is built, it is automatically validated.
 You can either use JSR validation annotations (`@NotNull`, ...) or define a custom validation method: